Full-Time Chief Executive Officer

 Jenna Deja, Vice President

 201 West Lake Street, Suite 133

 Chicago, IL 60606-1803

 Tel: (888) 234.4236 Ext.
 227

 Imagine MKE is an equal opportunity employer and is dedicated to the goal of building a diverse and inclusive organization.
 It strongly encourages applications from women, people of color, and members of other historically under-represented groups.Job Categories: Arts and Culture.
 Job Types: Full-Time.
-Job Tags: arts, culture, executive, non-profit, and officer.
+Job Tags: arts, culture, and non-profit.
 States: Wisconsin.

 Please Share the Chief Executive Officer job: